kucukyildiz/100DaysOfSwift/day-01/README.md

-# Day 1 – Variables, Simple Data Types, and String Interpolation
+# ⚡️Day 1 – Variables, Simple Data Types, and String Interpolation

+In the first 15 days of the **100 Days of Swift** course, I discover the basics of Swift language on Xcode Playgrounds.
+Here are the topics I learned today:

 1. Variables
 2. Strings and integers